Cyber-Labs/cp-roadmap/docs/roadmap/graphs/graph-tutorials.md

 ## Additional Resource

--  Sometimes, in problems, we need to construct a state graph out of the given graphs and then, apply any standard algorithm, to solve the problem.
+- Sometimes, in problems, it is required to construct a state graph out of the given graphs and then, apply any standard algorithm, to solve the problem.
 This technique is known as **Graph Modelling**.
 Refer [this blog](https://codeforces.com/blog/entry/45897) for more about it and some solved example problems.